 Turning buzzwords into real results.

 Sure, AHIP wasn’t immune to buzzwords, but there is some great progress being made in the industry related to the core buzzwords I heard at AHIP, including personalization, transparency, trust and member focus.
 Here are a just a few examples of the buzzword-focused sessions that I thought highlighted some of the positive change taking place in the industry.

 Personalization.
 One session that really demonstrated the opportunity for delivering on the promise of personalization was a presentation from Aflac, the insurance company with the dancing duck.
 Jamie Lee, Senior Vice President and Chief Service Officer from Aflac, refers to today’s customer as the Gen C customer—the connected consumer.
 No matter of age, gender, ethnicity, generation, customers all want the same things, to be connected and in control.

 Transparency.
 Hardly a day goes by without hearing the word transparency in the news.
 So, it was no surprise that the topic was a main talking point during this year’s AHIP.
 Often heard in relation to cost, but it went beyond price transparency.
 The discussion was about being transparent in all aspects of health care.
 AHIP itself has developed transparency principles to focus on empowering consumers and making care more affordable.
 How can we as industry help offering transparency to your members?
-In the age of technology offering a transparency tool to members is nothing a health plan can be in denial.
+In the age of technology offering a transparency tool to members is nothing a health plan can deny.
 Letting members shop for health care is inevitable in today’s health care jungle.
 Transparency for health plans is shopping for the right transparency tool and the exhibit hall offered a glimpse of what’s out there.
 Choosing the right partner is key to success for health plans and helps members to make smarter health care choices and be savvier health care shoppers.
 So as a health plan, look out for offerings like provider search, reviews from your members peers, cost and treatment timeline to just name a few which can help a plan to stay transparent and build trust, which leads us to the next often heard buzzword.